puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ### Example: Empty strings are not false (MIGRATE4_EMPTY_STRING_TRUE)

 I think everyone knows this one.
 Empty strings used to evaluate to false, and now they don't.
-(Done to match Ruby behavior or something.)
 If you can't change whatever's returning the empty string to return a real boolean, you can just wrap the string in str2bool() from puppetlabs-stdlib and it'll return false on an empty string.

 ### Example: Variables must start with lower case letter

 Puppet 4 thinks a capital letter refers to a constant.
 Lowercase it.

-This will make catalog compilation fail entirely.
+Upper-cased variable names will make catalog compilation fail entirely.

 ### Example: Ineffectual conditional cases

 A conditional that would do nothing is no longer allowed, unless it's the last case in a case statement.
 (Makes sense, plenty of empty default cases out there.)
-This creeps in to code when someone has commented out some things in a conditional while debugging.
+This creeps into code when someone has commented out some things in a conditional while debugging.

 Note that declaring an anchor resource counts as a conditional having an effect -- so at worst you can just throw one inside the conditional block so that it "does something" but nothing of consequence.
-Maybe better ideas?

 ````puppet
 if ( $starfish == 'marine' ) {